-Sifnos, and island rich in history and with a plethora of things to do and discover, is better known for its traditions, its gastronomy, and its whitewashed churches and monasteries perched on top of a uniquely rugged landscape.
-However, not everyone knows that the beaches in Sifnos, often cataloged among the top shores in Greece, are arguably the main ingredient of any summer vacation on the island.
-Often overlooked and forgotten, the island proves to be a great travel destination in any Greece itinerary.
+Sifnos is an island rich in history and with a plethora of things to do.
+Known for its traditions, its gastronomy, and its whitewashed churches and monasteries perched on top of a uniquely rugged landscape, there is still more on the island to discover.
+The beaches in Sifnos often cataloged among the top shores in Greece, are arguably the main ingredient of any summer vacation on the island.
+Often overlooked and forgotten, the island is a great travel destination in any Greece itinerary.

 Sifnos is a Greek island part of the group of the Cyclades.
 It’s surrounded by the islands of Kimolos, Serifos, Paros, and Antiparos and it’s about 75 nautical miles from the Port of Piraeus, on mainland Greece